Alphaville "Big in Japan"

 The song's title was inspired by (but is lyrically not referring to) the punk supergroup Big in Japan (which included Holly Johnson as bassist/lead singer), after Marian Gold bought one of their albums.
 The title actually refers to western bands who are no longer successful in their own county but gain a big following in Japan.
 So although a band can no longer be relevant in their own country, they can be king's elsewhere.
-The lyrics mirror this, and are about a pair of outcast heroin addicts trying to give up their addiction at Berlin Zoo station.
-They dream of a better life in a place far away.

 Although the construction of the song is quite simplistic and minimalist (with a mild oriental flavour), the lyrics are beautifully deep and descriptive, particularly in my favourite line "Neon on my naked skin passing Silhouettes of strange illuminated mannequins".